 Most tools offer three types of keyword matching:

-And there is a huge difference in search traffic between all of these results.
-If you do not take this into account and estimate your potential visitors using broad match, you’re likely to get absolutely disappointing results.
+And there is a huge difference in search traffic of all these keywords.
+If you do not take this into account and neglect using exact match, you’re likely to receive disappointing results.

 How to avoid this mistake: When using tools to estimate search volume, avoid using broad and phrase-match figures.
-Always base your decisions on exact match.
+Always base your decisions on exact matches.